AlnSuarez/pdfpilu/README.md

 # Datagram's API

-The following api is for datagram, the following shows how the objects should look like for each of the possible routes to which you can make requests
+The following api is for datagram, shows how the objects should look like for each of the possible routes to which you can make requests

 ## API Reference